morti86/various-texts/skyrim_linux.md

 I consider ENB to be a legacy solution now.
 CS has grown so much that I see no point fighting with it.
 CS just works.
 CS looks great and has plenty of modern features.
 It has one click upscaling/framegen support too.

 ### Reshade
+Add the installer to the executables and run it.
 Choose the version for DirectX 11

 ### HDR
 Add the following options if you want it: `PROTON_ENABLE_HDR=1 DXVK_HDR=1 ENABLE_HDR_WSI=1 %`